Cagliari

 Monthly Pricing - Departures from Cagliari

-Overall cruises from Cagliari are extremely affordable compared to other ports.
-The illustration below shows the monthly average cost per day for cruises from Cagliari.
-Prices are approximately the same throughout the year.
+Cruises scheduled from Cagliari during the the peak season of summer are significantly more expensive than the the low season of fall.
+On average cruises from Cagliari are somewhat affordable compared to other ports.
+The diagram below shows the monthly average cost per day for cruises from Cagliari.

 Jan